mcmcgrath13/bike-tour-blog/content/blog/2022-07-19-day-58-large-animal-sculptures/index.md

 ## Road Tripping

 This morning, Bubba got packed into the back of the car and we headed downtown for breakfast.
 We found breakfast burritos at a taco shop and then went next door for coffee.
-There’s a nice plaza in town with tables and chairs by a green which we ate it.
+There’s a nice plaza in town with tables and chairs by a green which we ate at.
 It wasn’t yet hot out.

 The Plains Museum opened at eleven and we got there a few minutes after.
 There were a few exhibits open along with a local watercolor contest along the hallways.
 I particularly enjoyed the exhibit exploring light and color in different media.